 Oh yeah, and because they're loaded with fiber, sweet potatoes are great for bowel health and help with any digestive problems your baby might have encountered once he started eating solids!
 So, how to do it?
 Like normal spuds, sweet potatoes can be cooked in a variety of ways; however, to retain the most nutrients and enhance their natural sweetness and flavor, I baked sweet potatoes for Bunkey's first taste.

-Step 4: Using a spoon, scrape flesh from skins into
+Step 4: Using a spoon, scrape flesh from skins into food processor. |

-(water, formula, breast milk, etc) as necessary.
-It took
+Step 5: Pulse until desired consistency, adding liquid (water, formula, breast milk, etc) as necessary.
+It took me 8 oz water to get to this point. |

 Step 6: Separate into individual portions for storage.